 For applicants to Lauder’s Global Program of Concentration:

 Candidates applying to the Global Program must demonstrate Superior-level proficiency on the OPI in any language.
 Applicants may test in their native language provided it is not English.

-The OPI may be completed any time after July 1, 2017 to count for the current admissions cycle, but it must be completed by October 1, 2017 for Round 1 applicants or January 17, 2018 for Round 2 applicants.
+The OPI may be completed any time after July 1 to count for the upcoming admissions cycle, but it must be completed by the respective admissions deadline.